 Chronic osteomyelitis is difficult to treat.
 If you notice any of the signs or symptoms of a bone infection, getting medical attention as soon as possible increases your chances of a good outcome.

-Call your podiatrist at Alliance Foot & Ankle Specialists if you see signs of an infection, or book an appointment online.
+Call your podiatrist at Alliance Foot & Ankle Specialists if you see signs of an infection.